computational-imaging/opticalCNN/README.md

 Our code was run with Python 3.5.5 and Tensorflow 1.9.0

-Example to optimize an optical correlator for QuickDraw-16:
+Example to optimize a single-layer optical correlator for QuickDraw-16:

 0. Download quickdraw-16 training dataset (see below) into assets folder
 1. onn_quickdraw-16-tiled.py: optimizes a single-layer tiled kernel PSF model for the quickdraw-16 dataset